Integrating WordPress into Magento: An Ideal Combination

 When you finish the Magento 1 or Magento 2 setup, this step for your integration is to ensure those correct settings are applied in your WordPress to link the Magento integration.
 Go to your WordPress Admin -> Settings -> General.
 Change the Site Address (URL) from http://example.com/wp to http://example.com/blog.

 If your store using Magento 1, it has done.
 If your store is Magento 2, it has one more step to complete integration:

 Select Appearances > Themes and enable the FishPig theme.

 Click on Save Changes

-To sum up, integrate WordPress into Magento has alot of benifits, this is a full and detailed tutorial post to help you integrate.
-It has only one defect: cannot synchronize accounts together, it means if you sign up in blog page, you can't use that account to sign in store page and vice versa.
-But I think it is not a big problem because of you just using blog to SEO your website and get traffic so don't worry.
+To sum up, integrate WordPress into Magento has a lot of benefits.
+This tutorial is a full and detailed post to help you integrate.
+It has only one defect: cannot synchronize accounts together, it means if you sign up in blog page, you can't use that account to sign in-store page and vice versa.
+But I think it is not a big problem because of you just using the blog to SEO your website and get traffic.
+So, don't worry.